 Mary Anne Radmacher

 "Without courage, wisdom bears no fruit."

-"Vulnerability sounds like truth and feel like courage.
+"Vulnerability sounds like truth and feels like courage.
 Truth and courage aren't always

 comfortable, but they're never weakness."